jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 - `setTimeout()`: this function accepts two arguments: the first one is the callback function, and the second is the amount of time in milliseconds.
 The callback will be _registered_ synchronously when the line is executed, but the function will be asynchronously invoked when that milliseconds have passed.

 - `setInterval()`: this function accepts the same arguments as the previous one, but it will call the first argument on intervals of the specified milliseconds.
+This method returns an id that we can pass to a `clearInterval()` function to cancel the interval.

 ### Events